islewis/the-kombucha-code/basics/1st Fermentation.md

 When preparing ingredients for a 1F, I start by deciding how many bottles of kombucha i'd like it to produce.
 This might be decided by how fast im drinking, or maybe just how many empty bottles I have on hand.
 The following ratios help address variable batch size, allowing you to customize the recipe to your needs.
 If this is your first brew, id recommend skipping to ###, which has a more concrete recipe to work with.

 #### Scalable Batch Ratios
+Start by defining how large you want your batch to be.
+For an imaginary 1 gallon container, the target would be 16 cups.

-- Water: `N` Cups of water.
-If you want 16 cups of kombucha, start with 16 cups of water.
+- Water: 85% volume of your target.
+For a target of 16, you would need (16 * .85 = 13.6) cups of water.
-- Kombucha starter: 15% volume of your water.
+- Kombucha starter: 15% volume of target.
 For our example of 16 cups, you should use (16cups x .15 = 2.4cups) about 2.5 cups of previous 1F kombucha.
 If this is your 1st batch, use the tea you've grown your scoby in.
-- Sugar: 7% volume of your water.
-For 16 cups, you should use (16cups x .7 = 1.1cups) just over a cup of sugar.
+- Sugar: 6.5% volume of the target.
+For 16 cups, you should use (16cups x .065 = 1.04cups) just about a cup of sugar.
-- Tea Bags: For every 2 cups of total liquid, use 1 tea bag.
-For example, 16(water) + 2(kombucha) = 18 (liquid).
-18 / 2 = 9(teabags).
+- Tea Bags: For every 2 cups of the target, use 1 tea bag.
+Per our example, 16 / 2 = 8(teabags).
 Don't worry if it doesn't devide out perfectly.
 - 1 Scoby

+We're in a kitchen, not a rocket lab.
+If the ratio calls for 1.3 cups, round up OR down- it'll be alright.

+You might have noticed that these rations add to above 100%.
+This accounts for evaporation, spillage, and other losses.
+If you end up with a tad extra tea at the end, drink it!

 #### Simple batch measurements